sosise/sosise-docs/documentation/artisan.md

 }
 ```

-> For greater code reuse, it is good practice to keep your console commands light and let them defer to application services to accomplish their tasks.
+> For better code reuse, it is a good practice to keep your console commands light and let them defer to application services to accomplish their tasks.

 ## Defining Input Expectations

 ### Options

 Options, like arguments, are another form of user input.
-Options are prefixed by two hyphens (--) when they are provided via the command line.
+Options are prefixed by two hyphens (`--`) when provided via the command line.
 There are two types of options: those that receive a value and those that don't.
 Options that don't receive a value serve as a boolean "switch".
 Let's take a look at an example of this type of option:

 ```typescript
 /**